Payroll 101: Things You Must Know – 1

 - Verify that the payroll vendor has proven credentials to work with tax details such as accessing all the tax reporting forms, meeting tax deadlines, and filing taxes electronically.

-- When you enroll the services of a payroll vendor, ensure that the company offering payroll services has the ability to grow with you.
+- When you enroll the services of a payroll vendor, ensure that the company offering payroll services can grow with you.
 The company should be open to modifications, as your needs evolve.

-- A good payroll service provider should use payroll software that addresses statutory compliances and is flexible enough to accommodate changing tax regulations, on the fly.
+- A right payroll service provider should use payroll software that addresses statutory compliances and is flexible enough to accommodate changing tax regulations, on the fly.

 - Make sure that your payroll service provider must be cued to data transfers from your end.

 - Request the payroll vendor to provide you with a list of online tools that can help you view how they process your payroll from their office.
-A good payroll vendor will often be glad to help you in this regard.
+A right payroll vendor will often be glad to assist you in this regard.